ktgster/yychacks_2024/data_analysis/readme.md

 1.
-Instead the required python packages to run the streamlist app as follows: pip install -r requirements.txt
+Install the required python packages to run the streamlist app as follows: pip install -r requirements.txt

 2.